 Many people suffer from symptoms of Post-Traumatic Stress Disorder (PTSD) after experiencing traumatizing events such as war, rape, and violent accidents.
 A recent study has revealed that any event perceived as threatening can trigger PTSD-like symptoms and negatively impact a person’s quality of life.

 Somatic Experiencing® (SE™) was developed by psychologist Peter A. Levine to address the effects of trauma.
-Levine developed this modality after observing that prey animals, whose lives are constantly threatened in their natural habitat, recover quickly when they release stress energy accumulated during the event.
+Levine developed this modality after observing those prey animals, whose lives are constantly threatened in their natural habitat, recover quickly when they release stress energy accumulated during the event.

 Human beings don’t have this same capability of processing trauma.
-Our nervous system regulate themselves naturally, but we override that natural ability and instead feel emotions like shame and fear.
+Our nervous systems regulate themselves naturally, but we override that natural ability and instead feel emotions like shame and fear.
 Somatic Experiencing helps people to work through trauma and find peace.

 What is Somatic Therapy Exactly?